Flank/flank-dashboard/docs/15_developer_configuration.md

 ## Running the Metrics Application

 To run the Metrics Application with an ability to use the Google Sign-in we should run the application on the `8080` or `5000` port.
-To do so, run the application with the the following arguments:
+To do so, run the application with the following arguments:

 `--web-hostname=localhost --web-port=8080` or `--web-hostname=localhost --web-port=5000`